StockSharp/AlgoTrading/Designer/Gallery/Schemas/Pivot_Point_Reversal/README.md

 - Three formula blocks turn those five numbers into the pivot, the buffered support and the buffered resistance; the buffer constant is a separate block, so it can be optimized.
 - Each entry is a logical AND of three comparisons: the level touch, the candle direction and a flat position.
 - The two exit blocks are triggered by a plain comparison of the close against the pivot and use the close-position mode instead of a fixed volume.
-- The original strategy runs on one-minute candles and pauses for five hundred bars after every trade; the diagram works on five-minute candles, which the packaged history supports, and has no such pause.
+- The diagram works on the five-minute candles supported by the packaged history.

 ## Usage